Mansfield housing authority

 How many times do I need to get vaccinated?

-The vaccine requires two doses, spaced out about a month apart.
+The Moderna vaccine requires two doses, spaced out 28 days apart.
 If you do not receive the second dose, you will not be as well-protected from COVID-19 as you could be.

 The vaccine was created fast compared to other vaccines.
 Is it effective?